clonemeagain/osticket-plugin-preventautoscroll/README.md

 ## How to enable

-* Download this plugin into your /include/plugins folder, I use osticket-plugin-preventautoscroll as a foldername, but you can call it whatever you wish.
+* Download and unzip this plugin into your /include/plugins folder [v1.0 zip](https://github.com/clonemeagain/osticket-plugin-preventautoscroll/archive/v1.0.zip) [v1.0 gzip](https://github.com/clonemeagain/osticket-plugin-preventautoscroll/archive/v1.0.tar.gz)
 * Use an admin account to visit /scp/plugins.php (Admin Panel => Manage => Plugins)
 * Select "Add new Plugin"
 * Press "Install" next to "Prevent Autoscroll"
 * Click the checkbox next to "Prevent Autoscroll"
 * From the "More dropdown" select "Enable"

 Now test by visiting a ticket, due to pjax, you might need to refresh the page.
+The only change should be that the viewport no longer scrolls to the last thread entry.
+All other functionality should still work, let me know if it doesn't.

 ## This plugin is not actually required